Jan Philipp Reemtsma: Activities

+In 1977, Reemtsma offered the novelist Arno Schmidt, who suffered from a heart condition, the equivalent of a Nobel Prize in the amount of 350,000 German Marks as support to ensure his independence.
+Two years after Schmidt's death, Reemtsma founded the Arno-Schmidt-Stiftung (Arno Schmidt Foundation) in 1981.

 Reemtsma and HIS produced two exhibitions about war crimes of the Wehrmacht collectively known as the Wehrmacht exhibition.
 The first exhibition opened in 1995, and traveled to 33 German and Austrian cities.
-Reemtsma has also written a bestselling account of his experiences during a 1996 kidnapping (published in German as Im Keller in 1997, in English as In the Cellar in 1999, in French as Dans la cave in 2000 as well as in many other languages).